Technology

 Warm Home Discount

 If you're struggling to pay your energy bills, the Warm Home Discount might be able to help.
-Find out if you qualify.
+Find out if you qualify for the Warm Home Discount.

-The Warm Home Discount is a £140 payment to help those struggling to pay their energy bills.
-Read on to find out whether you're eligible to receive the Warm Home Discount, and what you need to do to apply.
+The Warm Home Discount is an annual £140 payment to help those struggling to pay their energy bills.

+Read on to find out whether you're eligible to receive the Warm Home Discount and what you need to do to apply.

 Who gets the Warm Home Discount?